stephenberry/repe/README.md

 The endianness must be `little endian`.

+## Strings

+All strings referred to in this specification must be UTF-8 compliant.

 # Request/Response (Message)

 Requests and responses use the exact same data layout.
 There is no distinction between them.
 The format contains a header and then a body.

-Layout: `[Header, Body]`
+Layout: `Header | Body`

 > If you require additional header information, such as a checksum, simply provide it as the first element of an array for your message body.
-This way you can inspect this additional information prior to parsing the rest of the body.

-## Strings

-All strings referred to in this specification must be UTF-8 compliant.

 # Header